 Fukushima Sakura Yūgakusha, Animation museum in Miharu, Japan

-The building was Sakura Junior High School until 2012, when it closed due to fewer students enrolling.
-It reopened as a museum in 2015.
+The building served as Sakura Junior High School until 2012, when it closed because of declining enrollment.
+It reopened as a museum in 2015, giving the old school a new purpose.

 The museum displays works from Gainax studio and lets visitors understand how Japanese animators develop their craft and artistic style.
 You can observe the techniques used by the artists who work in this space daily.

-The building houses an active animation studio called Fukushima Gainax that produces new work while you visit.
-You can watch animators actually working at their desks and see the creative process happening in real time.
+Inside the building, an active animation studio called Fukushima Gainax continues to produce new work while the museum is open to visitors.
+You can watch animators at their desks and see a real production in progress, which is something very few museums offer.

 The community of curious travelers